Chunjee/graphicsearch.ahk/docs/README.md

 if (resultObj.Count() >= 4) {
     ; sort by the closest to x,y point resultObj2 := oGraphicSearch.SortResultDistance(resultObj)
-    ; Mouseover each of the graphics found
+    ; click the 3rd graphic found
     Click, % resultObj2[3].x, resultObj2[3].y
 }
 ```